The Map of Tibet - Learn Where is Tibet

-This article aims to inform you about "Where is Tibet" with maps of Tibet, showing the location of Tibet in the world, Asia as well as in China.
-This Useful Tibet Travel Guide show the map of Tibet Autonomous Region's six prefectures, key rivers, lakes and mountains are inscribed into several maps of Tibet.
+This article 'Where is Tibet' aims to inform you about the location of Tibet through maps.
+It provides maps of Tibet that show its position in the world, Asia, and within China.
+This useful Tibet Travel Guide showcases maps of Tibet Autonomous Region's six prefectures, highlighting key rivers, lakes, and mountains.

 Transportation systems including air, railways and highways are covered.
 Popular attractions and great trekking routes in Tibet are also shown in specific Tibet maps.
 Plus some interesting facts about Tibetan people, their food, economy and beyond.